arkdevelop/arkdevelop.github.io/_posts/2021-05-07-dockerfile-security-guidance.md

 ```

 ## 1.3.
 Use Trusted and Secure Base Images
-Docker images should come from a trusted source, be signed, and be vulnerability scanned to achieve an appropriate level of risk tolerance.
+Docker images should come from a trusted source, be signed, and be vulnerability scanned to achieve an appropriate level of risk mitigation.
 While there are a number of tools available to obtain such results, the below will focus on what comes prepackaged with Docker itself.

 ### 1.3.1.
 Check for Vulnerabilities
 ```powershell